Bridgetown & Racial Justice

 Portland’s Racist History

 Portland has a deep and ugly history of racism, one that we for too long have chosen to ignore.
-We are determined in this moment to lament with and listen to our Black and Brown brothers and sisters, and to learn more about and recognize racism in our present and past.
+We are determined in this moment to lament with and listen to our Black, Brown, & Indigenous brothers and sisters, and to learn more about and recognize racism in our present and past.

 Give To Organizations Making Change